 Built for the families who built the land.

 Australia’s agricultural and regional families carry wealth that’s unlike any other.
 It’s built on land, livestock, water, and the patient accumulation of value over decades and generations.
-It’s concentrated, illiquid, and emotionally weighted — central to who the family is.
+It’s concentrated, illiquid, emotionally weighted, and central to who the family is.

 We understand this world because our name comes from the same country.
 The Finke River runs through pastoral land.
 The MacDonnell Ranges overlook cattle stations.